-If you’ve been hurt in a car accident while riding as a passenger, we know you likely have a lot of questions.
+If you’ve been hurt in a car accident while riding as a passenger, you likely have a lot of questions.
 Am I covered by the driver’s insurance policy?
 Should I wait for the insurance company to contact me?
 Should I file a claim directly with my own insurance company?
-How do I ensure that my medical bills are paid and I’m compensated for my lost wages?
+Who’s going to cover my medical bills and compensate me for missing work?

-Before anything else, the first thing you need to do is seek medical attention for your injuries.
-This is a very important step to any personal injury claim.
-Not only are medical expenses the primary factor in determining the potential value of your claim, but failing to seek treatment in a timely manner can result in your entire claim being denied.
-If you cannot afford to see a doctor, a personal injury lawyer may be able to get you treatment through an LOP.
+Before anything else, the first thing you need to do is seek proper medical attention for your injuries.
+This is the most-important step to any personal injury claim.
+Not only are medical expenses the primary factor in determining the potential value of your claim, but failing to seek treatment in a timely manner can result in the insurance company denying your claim altogether.
+If you truly cannot afford to see a doctor, a personal injury lawyer may be able to get you treatment through an LOP.

 The second thing you should do is gather evidence if at all possible.
-Do you have a police report?
+Do you have an accident report?
 Have you written down your recollection of the event while it’s still fresh in your mind?
 Do you have any pictures of the accident scene?
 Most importantly, do you have the driver’s (or both drivers’) insurance information?

-Before speaking to the insurance company about a potential claim, it’s in your best interests to speak to a personal injury attorney.
-At Montgomery Law, our Dallas car accident attorneys can investigate the facts of your case for no cost to you.
+Before speaking to the insurance company about a potential claim, it’s in your best interests to speak to a personal injury attorney first.
+At Montgomery Law, our Dallas car accident lawyers can investigate the facts of your case for no cost to you.
 In fact, if hired, we will help you through the entire process on a no-win no-fee basis.
-Under no circumstances will we ever ask you to pay us out of pocket to handle your claim — even if your case ultimately proves unsuccessful.
+Under no circumstances will you ever pay us out of pocket to handle your claim.

-You’re probably aware that you’ll need to file an accident claim with the insurance company in order to begin the claims process, where do you start?
-Should you file a claim with your driver’s insurance company?
+You’re probably aware that you’ll need to file an accident claim with the insurance company in order to begin the claims process, but where do you start?
+Should you (as a passenger) file a claim with the driver’s insurance company?
 The other driver’s insurance company?
 Your own insurance company?
 The truth is: it depends.
 In many cases, you may even be required to file a claim with all three.

 Even when fault seems clear and obvious, liability is a complicated subject.
 Texas uses the “Modified Comparative Fault Rule,” which states that more than one party can share blame for an accident.
 Let’s say that a court places 80% of the fault on one driver for failing to yield, and 20% on the other driver for failing to control their speed.
 If you only filed a claim with one driver’s insurance policy, you’ll never be able to recover 100% of your total damages.